itzelliss/CMSDASLPC2025-Tau-Short-Exercise/README.md

 * If the jupyter notebook cannot find ROOT lib link in your laptop despite the above installations, you can try with `root --notebook tau_short_exercise_1.ipynb` and `root --notebook tau_short_exercise_2.ipynb`.

-If you finished the exercise, it would be great to send your feedback to zfwd666@fnal.gov or the mattermost channel with the information whether you were able to successfully tackle the exercise and ideally also with pointers to finished notebooks, either linked on github, made available as exported websites or documents, etc. At the same time, we'd be very interested in getting specific feedback, suggestions, etc, so we can improve the exercise for future usage.
+If you finished the exercise, it would be great to send your feedback to isegovia@fnal.gov or the mattermost channel with the information whether you were able to successfully tackle the exercise and ideally also with pointers to finished notebooks, either linked on github, made available as exported websites or documents, etc. At the same time, we'd be very interested in getting specific feedback, suggestions, etc, so we can improve the exercise for future usage.